MEG Energy (TSE:MEG) Upgraded to “Strong-Buy” at TD Securities

-TD Securities upgraded shares of MEG Energy (TSE:MEG – Free Report) from a hold rating to a strong-buy rating in a report published on Friday morning, Zacks.com reports.
+TD Securities upgraded shares of MEG Energy (TSE:MEG – Free Report) from a hold rating to a strong-buy rating in a research note released on Friday, Zacks.com reports.

-A number of other research firms have also recently commented on MEG.
-CIBC upped their price target on MEG Energy from C$30.00 to C$34.00 and gave the stock a neutral rating in a research note on Monday, April 22nd.
-BMO Capital Markets upped their price target on MEG Energy from C$35.00 to C$37.00 in a research note on Thursday, March 28th.
-JPMorgan Chase & Co. upped their price target on MEG Energy from C$33.00 to C$34.00 in a research note on Tuesday, March 12th.
-Raymond James set a C$28.00 price target on MEG Energy and gave the stock a market perform rating in a research note on Wednesday, May 29th.
-Finally, Jefferies Financial Group upped their price target on MEG Energy from C$28.00 to C$35.00 and gave the stock a hold rating in a research note on Friday, April 12th.
-Seven research analysts have rated the stock with a hold rating, three have issued a buy rating and one has assigned a strong buy rating to the company.
-According to MarketBeat.com, the stock currently has a consensus rating of Hold and an average price target of C$32.67.
+A number of other research firms have also weighed in on MEG.
+ATB Capital increased their price target on MEG Energy from C$32.00 to C$35.00 and gave the company an outperform rating in a research report on Wednesday, March 20th.
+Jefferies Financial Group increased their price objective on MEG Energy from C$28.00 to C$35.00 and gave the stock a hold rating in a research note on Friday, April 12th.
+Royal Bank of Canada raised their price target on MEG Energy from C$32.00 to C$39.00 in a research note on Tuesday, April 9th.
+National Bankshares raised their price target on MEG Energy from C$32.00 to C$37.00 and gave the stock a sector perform rating in a research note on Friday, April 19th.
+Finally, CIBC raised their price target on MEG Energy from C$30.00 to C$34.00 and gave the stock a neutral rating in a research note on Monday, April 22nd.
+Seven equities research analysts have rated the stock with a hold rating, three have given a buy rating and one has given a strong buy rating to the company.
+According to data from MarketBeat.com, MEG Energy has an average rating of Hold and an average price target of C$32.67.

-MEG Energy (TSE:MEG – Get Free Report) last issued its quarterly earnings data on Monday, May 6th.
-The company reported C$0.36 earnings per share for the quarter, missing the consensus estimate of C$0.45 by C($0.09).
-The business had revenue of C$1.36 billion during the quarter, compared to analysts’ expectations of C$1.25 billion.
-MEG Energy had a return on equity of 13.20% and a net margin of 10.58%.
-Equities research analysts anticipate that MEG Energy will post 2.4508333 earnings per share for the current fiscal year.
+MEG Energy (TSE:MEG – Get Free Report) last released its quarterly earnings results on Monday, May 6th.
+The company reported C$0.36 earnings per share for the quarter, missing analysts’ consensus estimates of C$0.45 by C($0.09).
+MEG Energy had a net margin of 10.58% and a return on equity of 13.20%.
+The company had revenue of C$1.36 billion during the quarter, compared to analyst estimates of C$1.25 billion.
+Sell-side analysts forecast that MEG Energy will post 2.4508333 earnings per share for the current year.

-In other news, Senior Officer David Michael Granger sold 32,144 shares of MEG Energy stock in a transaction dated Thursday, March 21st.
-The stock was sold at an average price of C$30.47, for a total transaction of C$979,504.83.
-In related news, Senior Officer David Michael Granger sold 32,144 shares of the business’s stock in a transaction dated Thursday, March 21st.
+In other MEG Energy news, Senior Officer David Michael Granger sold 32,144 shares of the firm’s stock in a transaction that occurred on Thursday, March 21st.
 The stock was sold at an average price of C$30.47, for a total value of C$979,504.83.
-Also, Senior Officer Erik Alexander Alson sold 34,528 shares of the business’s stock in a transaction dated Friday, March 15th.
-The shares were sold at an average price of C$30.24, for a total value of C$1,044,126.72.
-Over the last 90 days, insiders have sold 67,117 shares of company stock worth $2,037,088.
-Corporate insiders own 0.32% of the company’s stock.
+In other news, Senior Officer Erik Alexander Alson sold 34,528 shares of MEG Energy stock in a transaction that occurred on Friday, March 15th.
+The stock was sold at an average price of C$30.24, for a total transaction of C$1,044,126.72.
+Also, Senior Officer David Michael Granger sold 32,144 shares of MEG Energy stock in a transaction that occurred on Thursday, March 21st.
+The stock was sold at an average price of C$30.47, for a total value of C$979,504.83.
+Insiders have sold 67,117 shares of company stock valued at $2,037,088 in the last 90 days.
+0.32% of the stock is currently owned by insiders.

 MEG Energy Company Profile